 Direct Dispatch - 7 days delivery

-Do Parrots Understand What They Say?
+Do Parrots Know What They Say

-Do Parrots Understand What They Say?
+Do Parrots Know What They Say

 An incident at home a few years ago.
 My elder daughter Habie was visiting from London.